-This website was created and is maintained by Margaret Downie Banks, Senior Curator of Musical Instruments
+This website was created and is maintained by Margaret Downie Banks, Associate Director and Senior Curator of Musical Instruments

 Photographs appearing on this website were taken by the following people (in alphabetical order): Barry L. Banks, Margaret Downie Banks, Alan G. Bates, Jonathan Santa Maria Bouquet, Tucker Densley, Jayson Dobney, Valerie Hoeppner, Bernhard von Hünerbein, Sandra L. King, John Koster, Craig Kridel, Mark Olencki, Mary Petersen, Deborah Check Reeves, Sarah Deters Richardson, Malcolm Rose, Don Scott, Simon Spicer, Michael Suing, Matthew Tolzmann, and Bill Willroth Sr.

 Checklists of musical instruments appearing on this website were prepared and updated by the following people (in alphabetical order): Margaret Downie Banks, Michael Cwach, Jayson Dobney, Darla Earnest, Emily J. Heisterkamp, Rodger S. Kelly, Sabine Klaus, Stephanie Kocher, John Koster, Darcy Kuronen, André P. Larson, Jenna Makowski, Belinda Nemec, Mary Oleskiewicz, Phil Pierick, Lee Raine Randall, Deborah Check Reeves, Sarah Deters Richardson, Arian Sheets, Michael Suing, and Anna Yeagle.

 Technical diagrams of elements of brass instrument construction appearing on this website were prepared by Sabine Klaus.
 The Stoelzel valve animation was created by Mark Vickrey.